ARM-DOE/pyart/README.rst

   should point to the location where RSL was installed if RSL was not installed in the default location (/usr/local/trmm).

+* In order to read files which are stored in HDF5 files the `h5py <http://www.h5py.org/`_ package and related libraries must be installed.

 * A linear programming solver and Python wrapper to use the LP phase processing method. `CyLP <https://github.com/mpy/CyLP>`_ is recommended as it gives the fastest results, but